Indicator Report - Drinking Water: Arsenic

 Data SourcesUtah Department of Environmental Quality, Division of Drinking Water, Safe Drinking Water Information System (SDWIS).

-DefinitionA community water system is a public water system which serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.
+DefinitionA community water system is a public water system that serves at least 15 service connections used by year-round residents or regularly serves at least 25 year-round residents.

 How We Calculated the Rates